netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecagentipfixovnkubernetes-1">ovnKubernetes</a></b></td>
         <td>object</td>
         <td>
           `ovnKubernetes` defines the settings of the OVN-Kubernetes CNI, when available.
-This configuration is used when using OVN's Ipfix exports, without OpenShift.
+This configuration is used when using OVN's IPFIX exports, without OpenShift.
 When using OpenShift, refer to the `clusterNetworkOperator` property instead.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>sampling</b></td>
         <td>integer</td>
         <td>
           `sampling` is the sampling rate on the reporter.
 100 means one flow on 100 is sent.
 To ensure cluster stability, it is not possible to set a value below 2.
 If you really want to sample every packet, which might impact the cluster stability, refer to `forceSampleAll`.
-Alternatively, you can use the eBPF Agent instead of Ipfix.<br/>
+Alternatively, you can use the eBPF Agent instead of IPFIX.<br/>
           <br/>
             <i>Format</i>: int32<br/>
             <i>Default</i>: 400<br/>